African - American First Ladies of Distinction

 Josephine Baker

-Josephine Baker (1906 – 1975), a dancer, was the first to receive the French Legion of Honor Award for the musical, Shuffle Along in 1920.
+Josephine Baker (1906–1975), a dancer, was the first to receive the French Legion of Honor for Shuffle Along (1920) and later served as a WWII spy and French national hero.

 Mamie Smith